Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 * (optional) `shared_data_volumes` is an array of `shared_data_volume`
 aliases as defined in the global configuration file.
 These volumes will be mounted in all containers under the job.
+* (optional) `auto_scratch` will enable on-demand distributed scratch space creation across all dedicated or low priority nodes in the associated pool for this job.
+This scratch will be available at the location `$AZ_BATCH_TASK_DIR/auto_scratch` within the container.
+The scratch space is cleaned up automatically on job termination or deletion.
+This option requires setting the property `per_job_auto_scratch` to `true` in the corresponding pool configuration.
 * (optional) `input_data` is an object containing data that should be ingressed for the job.
 Any `input_data` defined at this level will be downloaded for this job which can be run on any number of compute nodes